shmugoh/sv-dlp/README.md

     </b>
 </h1>

-sv-dlp is a panorama scraper for various street view platforms.
+sv-dlp is a panorama scraper for various street view platforms that can download, obtain metadata and short URLs.

+sv-dlp heavily relies on reverse engineered APIs - in the event of one service not working, please submit an issue with the `Dead API` label and will be solved as soon as possible once I (or a collaborator)

 This project has been made for educational purposes and all content scraped from is owned by their respective authors.

+sees it.

 ## **Features**
 - Download Panoramas